polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

   - `Public` struct type is declared, and implements `sp_application_crypto::AppKey` trait defining the public key type, and `sp_application_crypto::RuntimeAppPublic` trait for generating keypairs, signing, and verifying signatures.
   - `Signature` struct type is declared, and implements `core::hash::Hash` trait on how the data with this signature type is hashed.
   - `Pair` struct type is declared to wrap over the crypto pair.
-This type implements `sp_application_crypto::Pair` and `sp_application_crypto::AppKey` traits determining how it generate public-private keypairs from a phrase or seed.
+This type implements `sp_application_crypto::Pair` and `sp_application_crypto::AppKey` traits determining how it generates public-private key pairs from a phrase or seed.

 ### impl_outer_origin!